 Icelandic Health Insurance

-If you can apply for it in advance in your home country, bring E-104 or S041 form from the country you are moving away from that proves that you were insured there less than two months before you registered your domicile in Iceland.
-If your country does not hand out these forms to individuals, Icelandic Health Insurance can request it on your behalf.
+You may be able to apply for insurance in advance in your home country.
+Bring forms E-104 or S041 from the country you are moving away from to prove that you were insured there less than two months before you registered your domicile in Iceland.
+If your country does not hand out these forms to individuals, Icelandic Health Insurance can request it.

-If you are not a European citizen, you will have to wait 6 months to become part of the system.
-You can buy special insurance to cover you during those six months.
-The only exception is if you are moving to Iceland from a Nordic Country, then you can apply for Icelandic Health Insurance from the day your legal residence was registered in Iceland.
+If you are not a European citizen, you will have to purchase supplemental insurance for the duration of the six months before becoming part of the healthcare system.
+If you are moving to Iceland from a Nordic country, you can apply for Icelandic Health Insurance on the day your legal residence was registered in Iceland.

 Temporary insurance providers

-The insurance providers listed here have websites and information in English.
+The insurance providers listed above have websites and information in English, except Vörður, who can certainly answer any questions in English.

 Here is a list of foreign insurance companies that are authorized to provide services in Iceland.